laserpants/trombone/README.md

 order by id
 ```

-Except from the "single-space" requirement, indentation does not matter.
+Except from this "single-space" requirement, indentation does not matter.
 Hence, the following is also valid.

 ```
 GET resource  >>  select name